5–10 Minute Math Warm-Ups for Busy Mornings (Grades 2–4)

 Invite students to write their own version for a classmate to solve

-Want more ideas for differentiating this warm-up or getting students to create their own problems for classmates?
+Want more ideas for differentiating this math warm-up or getting students to create their own problems and math challenges for classmates?
 These posts will give you quick, ready-to-use strategies you can start tomorrow:

 -